-For how ever long they decide to stay, we have noticed that most foreigners have the same questions around their work visa requirements for South Africa.
+No matter how long one decides to stay, we have noticed that many foreigners have the same questions around work visa requirements for South Africa.

 Below are some of the most common questions.
 You might find them helpful if you are considering immigrating to South Africa to work here.